 2) Shift to e-invoicing

 Invoicing process is getting more and more digitized and it’s estimated that the global e-invoicing market will amount to $16.68 billion by 2030 from $5.87 billion in 2020.
 This digital shift means that the e-invoicing process is eliminating manual processes, which makes businesses adopt invoicing software.
 The result is that around 50% of companies in North America have added digital collection systems and one in four companies has moved to e-invoicing since 2020.

 United States e-Invoicing Pilot Project that started in 2022 and is running through the 1st quarter of 2023 has its aim to establish a standardized e-invoice model and create an electronic document exchange network.

 All these facts only prove that the future belongs to mandatory e-invoicing with the aim to build a common electronic invoicing framework so that large enterprises and small businesses can benefit from automating this business process.
 According to the Business Payments Coalition, paper-based invoices are highly inefficient and expensive for the buyer and supplier, while electronic invoices are cheaper and minimize manual effort supporting multinational compliance.

 3) Benefits of invoicing software for small businesses

 Aside from the before-mentioned shift to e-invoicing, which means that sooner or later paper invoices will become a thing of the past, the best invoicing software performs all invoice-related tasks for small businesses and should provide the following benefits, according to financesonline.com:

 1. Minimization of late payments

-A good invoicing software streamlines your billing and invoicing process, which helps receive payments on time.
+If you delay the invoicing process, this can potentially lead to delayed payments, which will negatively affect your cash flow.
+A good invoicing software streamlines your billing and invoicing process, which helps send invoices and receive payments on time.
 Keeping it all organized will certainly boost profitability.